cuhsat/pssst/doc/api.md

 ### Push

 Pushes a message into the users box.
-The sender will not be authenticated.
+The sender will not be authenticated in any way.

 #### Request